b-wave/uDSKY/README.md

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_135230.jpg)
 Every Other INDIC Is On.

-SEG G and one DP are used in the first display for each of the three registors to provide the segments for the SIGN digit.
+ISEG G and one DP are used in the first display for each of the three registors to provide the segments for the SIGN digit.
 Since there is no known compatable SIGN LED Display - i put an array of SMT LEDs on the circuit board to represent this digit.